dbanetto/uni/pertol_pump/report.md

 There are two instances where `GNATProve` could not provide the postconditions of a sub-program.
 These are the two pumping procedures.
 They both cannot be proved in a similar section of the post condition that ensures that if fuel has been pumped then the debt owed will increase by a reasonable amount.

+To ensure the correct usage of values there are two distinct types to represent an amount of fuel and an amount of money, `FuelUnit` and `MoneyUnit` are these types.

 ## Data Contracts